Deception Tip 35:

 It’s the same as the tongue, the tongue is the root of all speech.
 So, the bottom line is, pay attention to all of that, pay attention to the lips, and also to clusters and patterns of behavior relating to that and you’ll be much better off at determining what each of those behaviors mean.

 Today, we’re going to discuss a very cool sign of deception.
 One that I think you can use in everyday life and you can have a little bit of fun with it because it’s not necessarily a sign of deception it’s more a sign of truthfulness.
-This is a sign that you can use as an experiment.
+This is a sign that you can use it as an experiment.
 It’s like a testing method to see where someone is on the truthfulness spectrum.

 So, this one is about mirroring movements.
 Now, when people are being honest and truthful, we are social creatures, so we want to fit into those around us.
 That means that if someone displays certain behaviors, other people may want a mirror or mimic those behaviors, especially if they’re little things.
 Then unconsciously they’re going to copy them and mirror them to unconsciously fit in with the group around them.

 However, liars are so focused on the lie and on telling whatever they want to tell, they are not focused on mirroring or on fitting in, they’re just focused on getting the lie out.
-Therefore, they will not typically display these mirror movement.
+Therefore, they will not typically display these mirror movements.

 So, here it is deception tip number 35.
 Truthful people tend to mirror the head movements of the person with whom they converse, whereas a liar takes a more statuesque pose.
 Here it is again, truthful people tend to mirror head movements of the person with whom they converse, whereas a liar takes a more statuesque pose.

-This is interesting because as I mentioned, truthful people they want to mirror the head movements.
+This is interesting because as I mentioned, truthful people want to mirror the head movements.
 So, what are head movements?
 What am I talking about here?
 I’m not simply talking about moving their head, bobbing and weaving, side to side or up and down, I’m talking about hand to face gestures.

 Such as someone who you are in a relationship with, dating, significant others, or maybe it’s someone who you really look up to and admire and you want to be like them, so, of course, you’re going to start mimicking those gestures.